 Apple is promoting its camera’s capabilities and why not with beautiful shots like that?
 So how good is the camera of the iPhone for shooting videos?
 It’s really good.
 And for this write-up, we’ll take you through the process of how to shoot good videos using the iPhone.

-Why would you need to shoot videos for the iPhone?
+Why would you need to Record videos on an iPhone?

 If you are starting off as a Vlogger or want to ride the wave of being a Video (Youtube, Vine, Periscope) sensation then shooting videos is the way to go for you.
 If you are someone who wants to make a short introductory video for your startup or you make short films.
 For skilled people who are on a tight budget and cannot really afford expensive equipment could use the iPhone to shoot videos.